pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "GridRecordStore" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecordStore" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordStore = RevRecordStore;

-// Warning: (ae-missing-release-tag) "GridRecordStoreFieldsEventers" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecordStoreFieldsEventers" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordStoreFieldsEventers = RevRecordStore.FieldsEventers;

-// Warning: (ae-missing-release-tag) "GridRecordStoreRecordsEventers" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridRecordStoreRecordsEventers" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridRecordStoreRecordsEventers = RevRecordStore.RecordsEventers;

-// Warning: (ae-missing-release-tag) "GridSortFieldSpecifier" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "GridSortFieldSpecifier" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type GridSortFieldSpecifier = RevRecordMainAdapter.SortFieldSpecifier;

 // @public (undocumented)